bitcoin/bips/bip-segdata.md

 4. **Bounded by weight.** SegData keeps the existing single block weight limit.
 The region competes for the same weight budget, and its only further constraint is a committed-length cap, set so the region never exceeds the single relay message limit (§Validation rules, rule 7).

 A consensus-level prohibition on data carriage in existing vectors is not able or expected to produce these properties.
 Data-carriage demand would still be able to route through opcodes and outputs not designed for it.
 A separate region such as SegData addresses the encoding mismatch rather than the payload size, and lets node operators opt in to supporting it.

+SegData's prunability also inherits an older lineage from the [whitepaper](https://bitcoin.org/bitcoin.pdf), §7 "Reclaiming Disk Space", where transactions are committed by a Merkle root in the block header, so spent transaction data can be stubbed off and discarded while the root keeps the block verifiable.
+SegData applies the same commit-and-discard pattern with its root relocated to the coinbase.

 ## Specification